macrozone/henri/app/client/engine.coffee.md

 					{type:type, variable: variable} = oneVar
 					if type? and variable? and type.length > 0 and variable.length > 0
 						@types[variable] = type

+		getDrawInterval: ->
+			for field in @fixedFields
+				if field.variable == 'pt'
+					return field.value

 		initScope: ->
 			@math.scope = {
 				t: 0,